lindsay-stevens/enketo-validate/README.md

 In the future, some ideas extend validation further are:

 * Check whether XForms syntax is valid using an XML Schema.
-* Check whether all instance elements referred to anywhere in instance(ID)/path/to/node exist in model.
-* Check whether all itext elements referred to anywhere in exist in model.
+* Check whether all itext elements referred to anywhere exist in model.

 ### Funding